Find the Best Window and Door Companies

-There are specially-engineered windows that can dramatically reduce noise from outside.
+- There are specially engineered windows that can dramatically reduce noise from outside.
 These windows are popular in urban areas, neighborhoods near airports and other locations where there's a lot of traffic and noise.
 Some windows can even be fitted with filters that can be set to block out certain noises and let in others.

-- Inserts: Inside-mount window inserts cover window sash and block out most noises.
+- Inserts: Inside-mount window inserts cover the window sash and block out most noises.
 They also help insulate the window, keeping heated or cooled air inside.